17 Proven Holiday Entertaining Shortcuts

 TIP: Bake ahead and let the kids decorate them while you visit with the adults.

-Buy Cut-Up Fruit, Cheese and Vegetables for a Charcuterie Board
+Buy Cut-Up Fruit, Cheese, and Vegetables for a Charcuterie Board

 Everyone loves a charcuterie board.
-Buy fruit and cheese that has already been washed, cut, sliced, or cubed.
+Buy fruit and cheese that have already been washed, cut, sliced, or cubed.
 Purchase packages of sliced mushrooms, broccoli, carrots, and other veggies.
 Add sliced prosciutto, ham or turkey for a meal in itself.

 I love this charcuterie board set.
 It has everything you need.
 It’s also a great gift item for those who love to entertain.